 Cary Moon was elected to City Council in May 2015 to represent District 4, which includes neighborhoods from inside Loop 820 to the far north.

-First elected to the City Council in June 2005, Jungus Jordan represents District 6 in the far south and southwest portions of Fort Worth.
+Dr. Jared Williams was elected to the Fort Worth City Council on June 5, 2021 to represent District 6, which includes the far south and southwest portions of Fort Worth.